sinhasagar507/distributed-banking-system/README.md

 Why does running this command on a single router does the job ?

-*When creating routers, we linked them to our config servers.
-So, now both of our routers to config servers.
-When we run sh.addShard() command , it contacts with config servers and stores data there.
-Since all routers are in contact with config servers, we need not add the shards again to router-2.*
+*When creating routers, they were linked to the config servers.
+So, for both of the routers to config servers, when the sh.addShard() command is run, it contacts with config servers and stores data there.
+Since all routers are in contact with config servers, there is no need to add shards again to router-2.*

 ## Inserting and Sharding Data

-First let us create a database inside any one of the router with 2 collections in it.
+First let's create a database inside any one of the router with 2 collections in it.

 ```docker exec -it router-1 mongo```